14 January 2021

 In 1910 Beatrice Barnard married Henry Sharp at St Leonard’s Church, Aldrington.
 Thomas Barnard is seated next to the bride, while his sons George William Barnard and Henry Archibald Barnard stand directly behind him

 Then followed something of a mass emigration to Australia with George Barnard and his family going in 1911, followed by the Sharps in 1912, and then Thomas Barnard and his wife Frances went in 1922.
 But Frances died there in 1926 and Thomas set sail back home to England.
 He lived the last few years of his life at Oxted with his daughter Frances and is buried in Oxted.
 Henry Archibald later went on to be a sawmill manager for Bensleys in the Hove Basin of Shoreham harbour.
 Reginald Conrad Barnard went on to marry and have a family at 12 Southdown Avenue, before building 197 and 199 Old Shoreham Road.
 The money for buying the land came from his mother-in-law Eliza Jane Winter who as a Victorian business woman had established the successful Mayo laundry in Brighton.
 Behind the houses in Old Shoreham Road he had a workshop where he continued the family tradition of making staircases and window frames.
 The workshop was partially destroyed by a storm in the 1950s.
 Today the site of the workshop is occupied by 197A.
-The Southdown bus depot was behind the houses and workshop which is now a car salesroom.
+The Southdown Bus Depot was behind the houses and workshop which is now a car salesroom.
 (Information kindly supplied by P. Lucas)

 copyright © P. Lucas